maykinmedia/objects-api/docs/installation/index.rst

 ============

-In addition to making its source code available publicly, the reference implementation for Open Objecten is also maintained and works out-of-the-box for most use cases.
+In addition to making its source code available publicly, the reference implementation for Open Object is also maintained and works out-of-the-box for most use cases.

 For the sake of simplicity, we have chosen to use Docker and Docker Compose for